Towards Zero: Plot summary

-When Lady Tressilian is found brutally murdered in her bed, and her maid drugged a few days later, evidence points to Nevile Strange as the murderer as one of his golf clubs is found at the scene with his fingerprints on it.
-Her heirs are Nevile and Audrey.
-Nevile's quarrel with Lady Tressilian was also overheard.
-However when the maid wakes up, she tells Superintendent Battle that she saw Lady Tressilian alive after Nevile's visit to her room, before he left for Easterhead Bay to find Ted.
-The evidence then points to Audrey: a bloodied glove belonging to her is found in the ivy below her window together with the real murder weapon, fashioned from the handle of a tennis racket and the metal ball from the fireplace fender in Audrey’s room.
-Mary Aldin relates the story told by Mr Treves, and his claim that he could recognise that child with certainty; Battle is certain that the lift sign was placed in order to silence Mr Treves.
+When Lady Tressilian is found brutally murdered in her bed and her maid drugged a few days later, evidence points to Nevile Strange as the murderer since one of his golf clubs is found at the scene with his fingerprints, he and Audrey stand to inherit, and he was overheard quarrelling with Lady Tressilian.
+However when the maid wakes up she tells Superintendent Battle that she saw Lady Tressilian alive after Nevile's visit to her room, before he left for Easterhead Bay to find Ted.
+The evidence then points to Audrey: a bloodied glove belonging to her is found in the ivy below her window together with the real murder weapon, fashioned from the handle of a tennis racquet and the metal ball from the fireplace fender in Audrey's room.
+Mary Aldin, Lady Tressilian's companion, relates the story told by Mr Treves and his claim that he could recognise that child with certainty; Battle is certain that the lift sign was placed in order to silence Mr Treves.

 Angus MacWhirter is standing at the cliff where, a year earlier, he had attempted suicide, when Audrey attempts to run off the same cliff.
 He grabs her before she can jump.
-She confesses her fear, and he promises that she will be safe.
+She confesses her fear and he promises that she will be safe.
 The local drycleaners inadvertently give MacWhirter an uncleaned jacket belonging to someone else.
-Though he is not one of the party at Gull’s House, he is aware of the progress of the investigation, well reported in the local newspapers.
+Though he is not one of the party at Gull's House he is aware of the progress of the investigation, well reported in the local newspapers.
 He realises why the jacket has stains in a certain odd pattern.
-He visits Gull’s Point, and requests Mary Aldin's help to find a rope in the house.
-They find a large damp rope in an otherwise dusty attic, and she locks the door until the police come.
+He visits Gull's Point and requests Mary Aldin's help to find a rope in the house.
+They find a large damp rope in an otherwise dusty attic and she locks the door until the police come.